TEAMMATES/teammates-ops/community.md

 On top of committer's privileges, core team members:
 * Can label and close any PR as they see fit.
 * Can merge approved PRs reviewed by themselves.
+* Have access to maintainer's features in the live server.

 Core team members are expected to:
-* Contribute (i.e. pledge at least one issue) to almost every release cycle, thereby helping to maintain the project velocity.
-  They are also strongly encouraged to pick at least one high priority issue for each release cycle.
+* Maintain the project velocity:
+  * Continue to contribute to the code base themselves or guide more junior members in their attempts to handle issues.
   * Respond to community members trying to reach the project team members, e.g. requesting for help.
 * Cover all of [maintainer's duties](maintainer-guide.md).

 Core team members can progress through various ranks, with different duties involved in those ranks.